-With their fifth studio album, which came out on Oct.
-14, 1985, INXS taught the world how to Listen Like Thieves — and started their own massive multi-platinum breakthrough along the way.
+With their fifth studio album, INXS taught the world how to Listen Like Thieves — and started their own massive multi-platinum breakthrough along the way.

 He was, in short, a guy who knew his way around a studio as well as how to manage artists' egos, and after taking in an INXS concert, he pinpointed the live energy missing from the band's previous efforts.
 Continuing their slow drift away from the New Wave sound of their early LPs, Thomas upped their sound's rock quotient with Listen Like Thieves while making room for their fondness for funk — and surrounding the whole thing with modern '80s polish.
 The result was a record that managed to be utterly of the moment without sacrificing essential components of the band's musical identity.

-Thomas was also unforgivingly honest when it came to the commercial potential of the songs INXS had written for the album.
+Thomas was also unforgivingly honest when it came to the commercial potential of the songs INXS had written for the album, which came out on Oct.
+14, 1985.
 With 10 tracks in the can, many written by the emerging songwriting duo of singer Michael Hutchence and multi-instrumentalist Andrew Farriss, he told the band they were still one crucial cut shy of the record they needed to make.
-“Chris Thomas told us there was still no ‘hit,'” Farriss later recalled.
-“We left the studio that night knowing we had one day left and we had to deliver a ‘hit.’
-Talk about pressure.”
+"Chris Thomas told us there was still no 'hit,'" Farriss later recalled.
+"We left the studio that night knowing we had one day left and we had to deliver a 'hit.'
+Talk about pressure."

-Under the gun, Farris and Hutchence combed through some of Farriss’ demos, and were quickly directed by their producer to focus on one particular track, dubbed “Funk Song No. 13.”
-“It was great.
-I thought, ‘I could listen to that groove for 10 minutes!’
-I said, ‘Let’s work with that groove,'” said Thomas.
-“So we went with that and in just two days it turned into the song that eventually broke them, ‘What You Need.'”
+Under the gun, Farris and Hutchence combed through some of Farriss' demos, and were quickly directed by their producer to focus on one particular track, dubbed "Funk Song No. 13."
+"It was great.
+I thought, 'I could listen to that groove for 10 minutes!'
+I said, 'Let's work with that groove,'" Thomas said.
+"So, we went with that and in just two days it turned into the song that eventually broke them, 'What You Need.'"